nicole-haggerty/adapt-test/README.md

 like the rest of the code base?

-**Expected behavior** As a user, I want the Todos list to look and function exactly the same as it does now.
+**Expected behavior** As a user, I want the Todos list to look and function exactly the same as it does now which is:

+* [ ] - Completing a todo updates the UI to have a strike through text.
+* [ ] - Deleting a todo removes the todo from the list and is no longer visible.

 ## Profile Card